The BIG Mistake

 5. The financing approval did not go well either, and all in all it turned out that 'your' time, the Sellers time, the REALTORS® time, and the lenders time, was all misused.

 And the solution is...

-Pre-qualifying with a mortgage calculator is not the same as actually being pre-approved.
-Visit your bank and obtain mortgage approval 'before' you start to search for homes.
-This way, everything is in place and you will have confidence when negotiating your deal.
+Pre-qualifying with a mortgage calculator is not the same as being pre-approved.
+Visit your bank and obtain mortgage approval 'before' you start your home search.
+This way, everything is in place and you'll have confidence when negotiating.

 Interview some REALTORS® at the outset even if your purchase is months away.
 We're not all the same.
 Some will give you pressure and the sales pitch you might dread, but others are all about comfort and trust.
 Our consultations are always free, friendly, informative, and without obligation, so there's everything to gain and nothing to lose.
 Sit in, find out if we're the right fit, and then proceed accordingly.
 It's easy, and it makes sense.